 Don’t forget, you can ask anonymous questions right here on the site or on Dr. Bacon’s site.
 We’re looking forward to making this a regular event and answering the top questions anonymously. 🙂

-It may seem a little strange to have a blog on a marriage site about returning to sex when it’s been a while, but many, many couples report that they have little to no sex in their marriage.
+One of the most common complaints I hear from couples is that they just don’t have enough sex.
 This can be the case for several reasons; chronic illness that makes sex difficult or painful, emotional pains in the relationship, busy schedules, or a lack of attraction for one another.

 Eventually, most couples who are not having sex would like to start having sex.
 But, even when both feel that way it can be difficult to get started on their journey to intimacy.
 Here are just few tips to make that easier.